semoro/rust-g/README.md

 The default features are:
 * log: Faster log output.
 * dmi: DMI manipulations which are impossible from within BYOND.
-  Used by the asset cache subsystem to improve load times.
 * git: Functions for robustly checking the current git revision.
 * http: Asynchronous HTTP(s) client supporting most standard methods.
 * sql: Asynchronous MySQL/MariaDB client library.